ElijahWood2003/portfolio/docs/index.md

-# Welcome to Elijah Wood's portfolio
+# Home

-This is my portfolio.
-Please click through and explore my different projects.
+<p>This is my portfolio.
+Please click through and explore my different projects.</p>

+<p>These range from personal for-fun projects and hack-athons, to work and school projects.</p>